Marine Drive, San Francisco, CA 94129

 They also show a video about the history of Fort Point (it’s about 15 minutes long) in the theater next to the bookstore.
 It alternates with a half hour video about the building of the Golden Gate Bridge, which was provided by the steel suppliers for the project.

-Cannon Loading Demonstrations are held at some times of the year, so check in the book shop to see if they’re being done the day you’re there.
+Cannon Loading Demonstrations are held at some times of the year in the courtyard of the building underneath the Golden Gate Bridge, so check in the book shop to see if they’re being done the day you’re there.
 The Rangers and docents make it fun, and you can become a “certified Fort Point cannoneer”!
 This activity also takes about a half hour.

 Spring through autumn they also have Pier Crabbing demos on Saturday mornings from 10:00 AM to 12:00 Noon.
 Reservations for these events fill up early each year as locals and visitors plan weeks or months in advance, and they start taking reservations for the following year each March 1.
 You can call (415) 556-1693 for reservations.